neurodata/MGC-paper/ReadMe.md

 ## Dependencies

 Either MATLAB or R, we have tested in MATLAB R2017a & R-3.4.1 on Windows 10 and MATLAB R2016b on Mac OSX Sierra.
 The local PC is equipped with i7 6850k and 64gb memory.

 ## MATLAB

 ### Installation
-Add all folders and subfolders of MGC to the path.
+Add all folders and subfolders of this repo to the path.

 ### Test on Real Data
 1. To run on any given data X and Y, compute the n times n Euclidean distance matrices C for X and D for Y respectively, then type `MGCPermutationTest(C,D)`.
 If the input are already two distance matrices, use them directly.
 2. The output will be the p-value, test statistic, and optimal scales.
 See the respective Matlab and R code for the output format.

 ### Demo
-Type
+Type  `run_demo`
-- run_demo
 for a simulation example that outputs many things including visualization of the dependency, a p-value (pMGC) of < 0.05, the test statistic, and highlighted optimal scales in the multiscale significance map; it takes < 10 seconds to run.

 ### Reproduction Instruction